Staffing Design Workshops

 Do you work with a district looking for an affordable, time-conserving approach to strategic staffing design—creating a plan that produces results for your district’s students and teachers?
 Our new virtual workshops can get the job done!

-Design transformative teaching teams led by an excellent, proven teacher-leader, along with the structures necessary to support them.
+Design transformative teaching teams led by excellent, proven teacher-leaders, along with the structures necessary to support them.

 District-Level Workshop